denniswon/super-audit/USAGE.md

-# SuperAudit Usage Guide
+# MrklTree Usage Guide

 ## Overview

-SuperAudit can be configured in three ways (in order of precedence):
+MrklTree can be configured in three ways (in order of precedence):

 1. **Environment Variables** (highest priority)
 2. **Hardhat Configuration File** (`hardhat.config.ts`)